DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 ---
 title: Closing an application (withdrawal versus rejection)
-description: Attempting to improve the way to close an application at any time
+description: Exploration to improve the way to close an application at any time
 date: 2021-01-06
 related:
   items: